Exact Recursive Probabilistic Programming

 \subsubsection{Typing}

-The typing rules are shown in Figure~\ref{fig:typing}.
-Typing judgements for expressions $e$ are of the form $\Gamma; \Delta \vdash e : \tau$, where $\Gamma$ and $\Delta$ are typing contexts for classical and linear bindings, respectively.
-Classical bindings can be used any number of times, whereas linear bindings must each be used exactly once \citep{barber-dual}.
-In these typing rules, global definitions always populate the classical context, whereas local bindings only enter the linear context.
-It is useful in practical applications (including the examples in \cref{sec:motivation}) to relax the linearity requirement to allow linear bindings to be used affinely (zero times or once), or to allow local classical bindings under certain circumstances.
+The typing rules are shown in \cref{fig:typing}.
+Typing judgements for expressions $e$ are of the form $\Gamma; \Delta \vdash e : \tau$, where $\Gamma$ and $\Delta$ are typing contexts for nonlinear and linear bindings, respectively.
+Nonlinear (or \emph{intuitionistic}) bindings can be used any number of times, whereas linear bindings must each be used exactly once \citep{barber-dual}.
+In these typing rules, global definitions always populate the nonlinear context, whereas local bindings only enter the linear context.
+It~is useful in practical applications (including the examples in \cref{sec:motivation}) to relax the linearity requirement to allow linear bindings to be used affinely (zero times or once), or to allow local nonlinear bindings under certain circumstances.
 Please see \cref{sec:relaxing-linearity} for more details.

-In order for a program to type check, under the global classical context~$\Gamma$, the $\kw{define}$s of the program must provide global variables with types exactly as promised in~$\Gamma$.
-To~enforce this consistency, typing judgements for programs~$p$ are of the form $\Gamma \vdash p : \Gamma' ; \tau$, and for a complete program~$p$ the assumed and provided contexts $\Gamma$ and~$\Gamma'$ must be identical.
+An $\kw{amb}$ expression can be used in any linear context, and both branches are type-checked in that linear context.
+Since $\kwe{fail}$ is like $\kw{amb}$ but with 0 branches, it can also be used in any linear context.

 The difference between multiplicative and additive tuples is reflected in their distinct typing rules.
 Whereas the components of an additive tuple $\withterm{e_1,\ldots,e_n}$ are all type-checked in the same linear context~$\Delta$, the components of a multiplicative tuple $\timesterm{e_1, \ldots, e_n}$ are type-checked by partitioning the linear context $\Delta_1,\dotsc,\Delta_n$.
-In case $n=0$, the empty tuple~$\unitterm$ requires the empty linear context.
+Thus, the empty tuple~$\unitterm$ requires the empty linear context.

+For a program to type check under the global context~$\Gamma$, the $\kw{define}$s of the program must provide global variables with types exactly as promised in~$\Gamma$.
+To~enforce this consistency, the judgement for a program~$p$ takes the form $\Gamma \vdash p : \Gamma' ; \tau$ to track the assumed context~$\Gamma$ and the provided context~$\Gamma'$ separately, and the judgement for a complete program~$p:\tau$ requires $\Gamma$ and~$\Gamma'$ to be identical.

-In the following sections, we provide a standard operational semantics and a slightly nonstandard denotational semantics for \ppl, then prove that they agree with each other thanks to the linear use of functions and additive pairs.
+Next, we give a standard operational semantics and a slightly nonstandard denotational semantics for PERPL\@, then prove that they agree thanks to the linear use of functions and additive tuples.

-\subsection{Operational semantics}
+\subsection{Operational Semantics}